Luosanj/Kmeansimp/README.md

 ----
 ## Overview
 * This package is an improved version of standard kmeans clustering which is Lloyd algorithm.
 The main improved part is initial centroids sampling.
-* Standard sampling method is to randomly select k points( k is number od clusters) as initial centroids.
+* Standard sampling method is to randomly select k points( k is number of clusters) as initial centroids.
 Yet this way usually converges too slow.
 The improved version has 3 steps:
    * Step 1: From all objects randomly select one.
    * Step 2: select next initial centroids from n-objects in such a way that the Euclidean distance